 CURRENT OBJECTIVES MAY 2015

-- Stage 1 Demand an immediate ban on Scallop dredging, and the reintroduction of inshore boundary limits as the simplest spatial measure to deal with the urgent need to protect inshore waters which have been in declining health since the three mile limit was lifted in 1984.
+- Stage 1: Demand an immediate ban on scallop dredging and the reintroduction of inshore boundary limits.
+The latter is the simplest spatial measure to deal with the urgent need to protect inshore waters which have been in declining health since the three mile limit was lifted in 1984.
 MPA proposals are currently inadequate.

 - Stage 2: As a long term objective in a phased and managed process over time we want all mobile gear excluded from the MPA.
 However it is agreed that at Stage 1 (May 2015) our public focus is upon banning dredgers.

 - Our focus is the whole ecosystem but species of particular local interest are: recovery of Maerl beds as a keystone habitat within the area which provides nurseries for juvenile fish and spawning areas for many key commercial species.
 The restoration of the fin fish fisheries which have been in rapid decline since the 3 mile limit was lifted in 1984.
 Restoration of herring, as a keystone species within Wester Ross which has spawning and nursery grounds within the area and upon which the food chain depends including sea mammals (iconic species of interest to nature tourism such as whales, dolphins, porpoise).
 Recovery of important seaweed habitats such as Seagrass, and endangered or threatened species of interest to sea anglers such as skate and sea trout which have been in rapid decline.

 In order to achieve its aim the group may:

 - Raise money (via grants/campaign crowd funding/private donations).

 - Open bank accounts.
 If accounts are opened, all money is accounted for in a transparent manner.

 - Sea Change will work with like minded groups along the west coast with similar objectives to help promote our shared aims.
 Independence of mission and objectives will be maintained as accountability is to the management committee.